 Certificate of Occupancy

-The certificate of occupancy also knows as the building permit, is issued by the local government building department certifying a building's compliance with applicable building codes and other laws.
+The certificate of occupancy (also known as the building permit) is issued by the local government building department certifying a building's compliance with applicable building codes and other laws.

 Food Handler's Permit